-Concept artist Draws the very first sketches of the animation, conceptualises how it will look.
-The artwork of concept artists is used as a reference point for the art is used in the pitch to sell the film or TV series, before production is underway.
+Draws the very first sketches of the animation, conceptualises how it will look.
+The artwork of concept artists is used as a reference point for the animators and designers further down the animation pipeline.
+Like the script, the concept art is used in the pitch to sell the film or TV series, before production is underway.